arviz-devs/arviz/docs/source/community.md

 It is the best way to be up to date with the latest developments and events related to ArviZ.

-### GitHub Discussions
-The [GitHub Discussions](https://github.com/arviz-devs/arviz/discussions) is a great space to ask quick questions about ArviZ and to chat with other users and contributors.
-For longer questions, the Discourse forums listed below are probably a better platform.

-### Affine forums
+### GitHub Discussions and Affine forums
-Many ArviZ contributors are also active in one of [PyMC Discourse](https://discourse.pymc.io/) or [Stan Discourse](https://discourse.mc-stan.org/) (and sometimes even in both!).
+For questions and discussions, you can use [GitHub Discussions](https://github.com/arviz-devs/arviz/discussions) or one of the affine forums: [PyMC Discourse](https://discourse.pymc.io/) or [Stan Discourse](https://discourse.mc-stan.org/) (and sometimes even in both!).

 ## Conferences